romitgirdhar/AzureSamples/PBIE_NodeJS/README.md

 1. **NodeJS Sample Application**

      For this exercise, we have already created a bare-bone web application using [NodeJS](https://nodejs.org/en/), [Express](http://expressjs.com/) &amp; [Pug](https://pugjs.org/api/getting-started.html) (Jade).
-We have used [Passport](http://passportjs.org/) for authentication and Jade for our front-end.
+We will use [Passport](http://passportjs.org/) for authentication and Pug/Jade for our front-end.
 We will create a sample NodeJS application from scratch and add in the required code to enable PowerBI Embedded reports on our web application.
 You can also find the finished product in the &#39;finish&#39; folder.

      1. **Setting up the Application**